haplo/serpyco/README.rst

 printed to standard output.
 To create a text file with the renaming plan information, use::

-  python serpyco.py files*.jpg > renaming_plan.txt
+  python serpyco.py -n files*.jpg > renaming_plan.txt

+Remove the -n switch when you are ready to execute the plan.

 Dependencies
 ------------

- * Python 2.6 (it may work in 2.5 or previous versions, but it's untested)
+ * Python 2.7, 3.3 or 3.4 (it may work in 2.6 and 3.2 or previous
+   versions, but it's untested and unsupported)
  * pyexiv2 (*python-pyexiv2* package in Debian/Ubuntu systems)